German cabinet approves identity card for refugees

 Details on health and vaccinations will also be recorded, as well as information on refugees' academic and professional qualifications to help speed up the integration process.

-In order to avoid registering the same person twice, centers will be equipped with finger print matching systems.
+In order to avoid registering the same person twice, centres will be equipped with finger print matching systems.

 (Reporting by Caroline Copley)